EdddieN/machinon/documentation/remachinon_access_install_guide.md

 ## Now what?

-Visit Re:Machinon portal, join up, register your device using the MUID and you're ready to go!
+Visit Re:Machinon portal, log in, register your device using the MUID and you're ready to go!

 http://re.machinon.com